refriedchicken/bowlero/stories/KOANI-300.md

 ## User Journey

 - **How does a user get there?**
-  Installs the gem, runs `300bowling` in the terminal.
+  Installs the gem, runs `bowlero` in the terminal.
 Sees a menu with options.

 - **What do they do when they are there?**
   Selects "Start Game," enters (or accepts) a player name, chooses single game or series, plays through 10 frames, rolling dice per frame, sees results and score updates after each roll.